 Steps To Getting a Tax Refund Loan

 Getting a refund advance loan is a fairly simple, straightforward process.
-You’ll need to file your taxes through a tax preparation company and check if you’re eligible for the loan.
+You’ll need to file your taxes either through a tax preparation company or on your own.
+Then, you'll need to check if you’re eligible for the loan.

 1. Find Out if You’re Eligible